 - Building Resilience – supporting prevention and early intervention efforts related to family violence and sexual assault, addiction, mental health, and family breakdown.

 - Promoting Community Connections – reducing social isolation and supporting social participation to promote resilience.
+Please note the only Grant Round you may apply under to impact this focus area is the Community Connections Grant Round.

 The following Grant Rounds are available related to this Program Area: